aloussase/gaya/README.md

 You can read the language documentation [here](./docs/toc.md).

-For examples, take a look at the `examples` directory of at the standard library at `runtime/stdlib.gaya`.
+For examples, take a look at the `examples` directory or at the standard library at `runtime/stdlib.gaya`.
+You can also peek at the tests if you want, though they may not use the latest features of the language.

 ### Feedback & Contributing

 Please feel free to open an issue or PR if you think you can make Gaya better!
 The only prerequisites for contributing is getting familiar with codebase style and using a code formatter that respects the project's configuration.

+Areas in which you can help are:

+- Open issues or PRs about confusing or uninformative diagnostics
+- Open issues or PRs about segfaults (this is C++ after all hehe)
+- Open issues or PRs to add something to the standard library

+Of course, if something you thought about isn't on that list, feel free to open an issue or PR about is anyway!

 #### License